Hyflux and SMI clash over what led to death of rescue deal

 Hyflux also said that SMI had "for close to a month, rebuffed all attempts to meaningfully engage... on what exactly its concerns over Hyflux's working capital needs were".

-It added that SMI was aware of the tight timelines Hyflux faced in light of the April 16 deadline for both partiesto get the restructuring plan approved.
+It added that SMI was aware of the tight timelines Hyflux faced in the light of the April 16 deadline for both parties to get the restructuring plan approved.